Developing partnerships programmatically: Touchpoints you should automate first

 Hear me out!

-When I look at these goals it seems to me that what partnership executives are looking for is the following:
+When I look at these goals, it seems that what partnership executives are looking for is the following:

 Scalable, efficient, and effective ways to communicate with and enable partners.